Proto Successor Measure: Representing the Behavior Space of an RL Agent: Experimental Study

 \subsection{Zero shot Value function and Optimal Policy prediction}

-In this section, we consider goal-conditioned rewards on discrete gridworld and the classic four-room environments.
-Since the goal-conditioned rewards are state-only reward functions, we learn representations for $M^\pi(s, a, s^+)$ instead of $M^\pi(s, a, s^+, a^+)$ using the learning objectives in Equation~\ref{eq:psm_objective}.
+In this section, we consider goal-conditioned rewards on a discrete gridworld and the classic four-room environments.

 \textbf{Task Setup:} Both environments have discrete state and action spaces.
 The action space consists of \emph{five} actions: $\{ up, right, down, left, stay\}$.
 We collect transitions in the environment by uniformly spawning the agent and taking a random-uniform action.This allows us to form our offline reward-free dataset will full coverage to train $\Phi$ and $b$.
 During inference, we sample a goal and infer the optimal Q function on the goal.
 Since the reward function is given by $r(s) = \mathbbm{1}_{s = g}$, the inference looks like $Q(s, a) = \max_{w} \Phi(s, a, g)w \quad s.t. \quad \Phi(s, a, s')w + b(s, a, s') \geq 0 \quad \forall s,a,s'$.
 Figure \ref{fig:grids} shows the Q function and the corresponding optimal policy (when executed from a fixed start state) on the gridworld and the four-room environment.
 As illustrated clearly, for both the environments, the optimal Q function and policy can be obtained zero-shot for any given goal-conditioned downstream task.
-We observe a 100\% success rate on both these tasks. \looseness=-1
+The error rate of each of the method on these tasks are presented in Appendix \ref{app:expt_grid} \looseness=-1

 \textbf{Comparison to baselines: } We can draw a couple of conclusions from the visualization of the Q functions inferred by the different methods.
 First, the Q function learnt by PSM is more sharply concentrated on optimal state-action pairs compared to the two baselines.
 Both baselines have more uniform value estimates, leaving only a minor differential over state values.
 Secondly, the baselines produce far more incorrect optimal actions (represented by the green arrows) compared to PSM.